Best Resene Interior Colours: Room-by-Room Guide

 Benefits:

-- Each room has its own character and purpose-appropriate feel
+• Each room gets its own character and a feel that suits its use

-Challenge: Requires careful coordination — especially at doorways where colours meet.
-Get this wrong and transitions feel jarring.
+Challenge: It needs careful coordination, especially at doorways where two colours meet.
+Get it wrong and the transitions jar.

 Hybrid Approach (Our Recommendation)

-- Main living areas and hallways: Single consistent colour (Half Spanish White) for flow and cohesion
+• Main living areas and hallways: One consistent colour (Half Spanish White) for flow

-- Bedrooms: Individual colours suited to each occupant and orientation (Sea Fog, Stonehenge, Bison Hide)
+• Bedrooms: Individual colours to suit each person and orientation (Sea Fog, Stonehenge, Bison Hide)

-- Feature walls: Strategic personality in specific places (Ironsand, Rivergum, New Denim Blue)
+• Feature walls: A bit of personality in chosen spots (Ironsand, Rivergum, New Denim Blue)

-This approach creates a home that feels cohesive from the entry but reveals personality as you move through it.
-It's also the most practical for budgeting a repaint — the living areas are one colour throughout, reducing product complexity and touch-up costs.
+This gives you a home that feels of a piece from the front door but shows more personality as you move through it.
+It's also the most practical to budget.
+The living areas are one colour throughout, which keeps the product list and touch-up costs down.

 Frequently Asked Questions